An Agentic Approach to Metadata Reasoning: Abstract

 To address this, we introduce the \name, an agentic approach to metadata reasoning, designed to identify a small set of data sources that are both sufficient and minimal for a given analytical task.
 The \name\ leverages a table-search engine to retrieve candidate tables, and then autonomously consults various aspects of the available metadata to determine whether the candidates fit the requirements of the task.

 We demonstrate the effectiveness of the \name through a series of empirical studies.
-Evaluated on the real-world KramaBench datasets for data selection, our approach achieves an average F1-score of 83.16\%, outperforming state-of-the-art baselines by a substantial margin of 32 percentage points.
-Furthermore, evaluations on a newly-created synthetic benchmark based on the BIRD data lake reveal that the \name\ is highly robust against redundant and low-quality tables that may be in the data lake.
+Evaluated on the real-world KramaBench datasets for data selection, our approach achieves an average F1-score of 83.16\%, outperforming the strongest baseline by 3.3 percentage points and weaker baselines by 38 percentage points.
+Furthermore, evaluations on a newly created synthetic benchmark based on the BIRD data source reveal that the \name\ is highly robust against redundant and low-quality tables that may be in the data lake.
 In this noisy environment, it maintains an average of 85.5\% F1-score for selecting the right datasets and demonstrates a 99\% success rate in avoiding low-quality data.